kieucq/tcg-net/README.md

     └── detection/YYYYMMDDHH/
 ```

 Set the relevant `IPATH` and `OPATH` entries in `config.json` before processing.
-Preprocessed files are standardized to the coordinate and variable names expected downstream and are normally written to `output/<DATASET>_extend/`.
+Preprocessed files are standardized to the coordinate and variable names expected downstream and are normally written to `output/<DATASET>_extend/`, where DATASET denotes ERA5, GFS, MERRA-2,... or any data type you want to use.
+Note that for each dataset, there 3 sub-dirs `pretrain, finetune, forecast`, which are used for different purposes.

 ### 6.2.
 Preprocess atmospheric data

-Run the required dataset preprocessor from the repository root:
+Set domain size under "PRE_DOMAIN" in config.json and run the required dataset preprocessor from the repository root as below:

 ```bash
 python preprocess/merra2/merra2_preprocess.py